dgbao03/agent_chatbot_backend/README.md

 # Agent Chat Application (Backend Server)

-**FastAPI + LlamaIndex backend for an AI-powered chat application with slide presentation generation.**
+**FastAPI + LlamaIndex backend for an AI-powered chat application with presentation generation.**

 Built around a multi step LLM workflow that handles security, intent routing, tool calling, and HTML slide generation, all within a single agent architecture.